ryarasi/sosa-landing/docs/README.md

 ### Impact
 We focus on research that creates measurable societal benefit.
 Every project must demonstrate clear pathways to positive real-world outcomes.

-## 🛠️ Technical Stack

-- **Design**: Dark mode (#0A0A0A) with accent color (#00D4FF)
-- **Typography**: Inter font family with dramatic size hierarchy
-- **Visualization**: WebGL/Three.js through React-globe.gl
-- **Forms**: Google Forms with custom styling
-- **Automation**: Google Apps Script + Make webhooks
-- **Hosting**: Static site with serverless functions

-## 📊 Performance Targets

-- Page load: < 3 seconds
-- Time to Interactive: < 5 seconds
-- Mobile-first responsive design
-- 60fps animations on globe visualization
-- Accessibility: WCAG 2.1 AA compliance
+### Global Accessibility
+If SoSA only works for the privileged, we have failed.
+The farmer in Bangladesh must have the same sovereignty as the banker in Zurich.

+## 🌍 Our Vision

+### The Future We're Building
+A world where:
+- Policy recommendations serve humanity's collective interests
+- Research integrity is guaranteed by design, not trust
+- Every voice can contribute to shaping society
+- Transparency replaces backroom deals
+- Coordination supersedes competition

+### Success Metrics
+We measure success not by traditional metrics but by freedom indicators:
+- **Attraction of Freedom Seekers**: Do people who yearn for freedom recognize SoSA as their path?
+- **Sovereignty Expansion**: How many people have transitioned from trapped existence to sovereign living?
+- **Government Evolution**: How many policies worldwide reflect our strategic advice?
+- **Information Integrity**: Is the global information ecosystem more truthful because of our infrastructure?

+## 🤝 Join Our Mission

+The Society of Societal Architects is more than a think tank—it's a movement to fundamentally reshape how humanity makes collective decisions.
+We invite researchers, policymakers, technologists, and citizens to join us in building this future.

+Together, we architect tomorrow.

+## 📚 Additional Documentation

+- **[Roadmap.md](./Roadmap.md)** - Detailed development roadmap and implementation plans

 ## 🤝 Contributing

-This documentation is part of the SOSA initiative to create transparent, incorruptible research infrastructure.
+This project is part of the SoSA initiative to create transparent, incorruptible research infrastructure.
 Contributions should align with our core principles of independence, transparency, and impact.

 ## 📝 License

-The SOSA project operates under principles of open governance and transparent operations.
+The SoSA project operates under principles of open governance and transparent operations.
 Specific licensing details are available in the project repository.

----

-For detailed information on any aspect of the SOSA platform, please refer to the specific documentation files listed above.